 The Legacy of the Carter Family

-Mr. Carter’s children, Amon G. Carter Jr. and Ruth Carter Stevenson, assumed the fulfillment of their father’s vision, engaging Philip Johnson, one of the most influential architects of the twentieth century, to design a building for what was then called the Amon Carter Museum of Western Art.
+Mr. Carter’s children, Amon G. Carter Jr. and Ruth Carter Stevenson, assumed the fulfillment of their father’s vision, engaging Philip Johnson, one of the most influential architects of the 20th century, to design a building for what was then called the Amon Carter Museum of Western Art.
 Johnson created a simple, elegant structure that combined the richness of bronze with the warmth of Texas shellstone.
 His design was inspired by the Renaissance loggia—a covered gallery that opens onto a courtyard—taking advantage of the site’s expansive view of downtown Fort Worth.

-The museum opened in 1961 as the Amon Carter Museum of Western Art, and the Washington Observer wrote that with its founding Fort Worth had “inherited a cultural legacy of national magnitude.”
-Contributing to its national visibility, Mrs. Stevenson was elected president of the board of trustees, an auspicious group that also included Philip Johnson; René D’Harnoncourt, director of the Museum of Modern Art in New York; John de Menil, a Houston collector and oil executive; and Richard F. Brown, first director of the Los Angeles County Museum of Art.
+The Museum opened in 1961 as the Amon Carter Museum of Western Art, and the Washington Observer wrote that with its founding Fort Worth had “inherited a cultural legacy of national magnitude.”
+Contributing to its national visibility, Mrs. Stevenson was elected president of the board of trustees, an auspicious group that also included René D’Harnoncourt, director of the Museum of Modern Art in New York; John de Menil, a Houston collector and oil executive; and Richard F. Brown, first director of the Los Angeles County Museum of Art.

-Founded around Mr. Carter’s extensive collection of works by Remington and Russell, the museum expanded quickly under the visionary leadership of Mrs. Stevenson and the museum’s first director, Mitchell A. Wilder.
+Founded around Mr. Carter’s extensive collection of works by Remington and Russell, the Museum expanded quickly under the visionary leadership of Mrs. Stevenson and the Museum’s first director, Mitchell A. Wilder.
 Mrs. Stevenson was involved with the arts on a national scale, serving leadership roles with the National Endowment for the Arts, the National Trust for Historic Places, the American Federation of the Arts, and the National Gallery of Art in Washington, D.C.
-She encouraged the museum to expand beyond western art to feature the best examples of American art as a whole, and in 1967 the museum announced that it would widen its scope.
+She encouraged the museum to expand beyond western art to feature the best examples of American art as a whole, and in 1967 the Museum announced that it would widen its scope.
 “We have found it difficult to separate western art and American art,” said Wilder.
 “To understand the West, the East must also be studied.”
 Ten years later, to acknowledge the resulting broadening of its focus, the Carter dropped “of Western Art” from its name.

 A Growing Museum

-Within its first ten years the Carter had already acquired work by John James Audubon, Stuart Davis, Dorothea Lange, and more; organized major exhibitions including a retrospective of Georgia O’Keeffe; lent paintings to hang in the White House; and built its first expansion, which opened in 1964.
+Within its first 10 years the Carter had already acquired work by John James Audubon, Stuart Davis, Dorothea Lange, and more; organized major exhibitions including a retrospective of Georgia O’Keeffe; lent paintings to hang in the White House; and built its first expansion, which opened in 1964.
 In 1977 another addition was completed, but the Carter continued to grow and needed more space.
 In 1998 Philip Johnson, then in his 90s, spearheaded the design of an expansion that opened in 2001, adding almost 50,000 square feet to the building.

-Over the next decade the Carter continued to develop its resources for the study of American art.
+Over the next decade, the Carter continued to develop its resources for the study of American art.
 It opened its Library to the general public and became an Associate of the Archives of American Art, the first satellite archive between the coasts.
 It also launched online study projects that complemented its deep archival and monographic holdings, especially of photography.

 Looking to the Future